Logo link to homepage

 Report for Ibu

-The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that the eruption at Ibu continued during 5-11 February.
-Multiple daily gray or white-and-gray ash plumes that were often dense rose as high as 1.2 km above the summit and drifted mainly SE and S. Incandescence at the summit was visible in some webcam images posted with the reports.
+The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that the eruption at Ibu continued during 2-8 July.
+Daily dense gray or white-to-gray ash plumes rose 300-700 m above the summit and drifted in multiple directions.
+Nighttime crater incandescence was visible in some webcam images.
 The Alert Level remained at 3 (the second highest level on a four-level scale) and the public was advised to stay 4 km away from the active crater and 5 km away from the N crater wall opening.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)